medic/cht-docs/content/en/apps/concepts/users.md

 ### Offline Users

-Offline roles are for users who need to be able to access data on the go in the field, don’t need to maintain the system, and don’t have a reliable internet connection.
+Offline roles are for users who need to be able to access data on-the-go in the field and don’t have a reliable internet connection.
 All the data they have access to will be synced to their device.
+System administrators cannot be offline users as they won't have access to the app management tools offline.

 {{% alert title="Note" %}} Advanced configuration options are available for a specific off-line user role to manage what [level of data]({{< ref "apps/guides/performance/replication" >}}) is synced to their device. {{% /alert %}}